DID YOU KNOW..?

 Anchorage, Alaska 99503

 An application can be downloaded from this web site or you may call 561-1818.
+AVEC accepts application only for open positions.
 Positions open until filled.
 Interviews by appointment only.
 This institution is an equal opportunity provider and employer.

 Click here to download Adobe’s free Acrobat Reader